minio/minio/docs/bucket/notifications/README.md

 ### Step 1: Add Webhook endpoint to Minio

 The default location of Minio server configuration file is ``~/.minio/config.json``.
-Update the Webhook configuration block in ``config.json`` as follows:
+Update the Webhook configuration block in ``config.json`` as follows

 ```
 "webhook": {